 Pluralsight is a Registered Educational Provider (REP) for PMI and offers numerous courses to help you prepare for your PMP certification exam and maintain your PDUs (professional development units).

 What about the new PMP® exam?

-To prepare for new PMP® exam, based on the PMBOK® Guide 6th Edition please check out the new PMP® path here.
+To prepare for the new PMP® exam, based on the PMBOK® Guide 6th Edition, please check out the new PMP® path here.

-Which Pluralsight courses count for PMP® PDUs or hours?
+Which Skills courses count for PMP® PDUs or hours?

-Note: Pluralsight's PMP® courses will also count toward CAPM®'s optional 23 hours of project management education.
+Note: Skills's PMP® courses also count toward CAPM®'s optional 23 hours of project management education.

-PMI® describes PDUs this way: "PDUs stand for Professional Development Units.
-PDUs are the measuring unit used to quantify your professional development as part of the Continuing Certification Requirements (CCR) program.
+PMI® describes PDUs this way: "PDUs are the measuring unit used to quantify your professional development as part of the Continuing Certification Requirements (CCR) program.
 1 PDU = 1 hour of learning/activity."

 PMI® describes contact hours as project management education.
 Before applying for the PMP® certification, you must earn 35 contact hours.

 Often, courses or learning activities that count towards PDUs will also count toward contact hours.

 I'm preparing to take the PMP® exam and I need to report contact hours